HOW TO BECOME A VOLUNTEER

 While we appreciate all applicants, we will screen each submitted application to ensure that the skills and interests are best matched to our available volunteer roles.
 Only those selected for interviews will be contacted.

-The Volunteer Coordinator will send the organizational policies and procedures, including health and safety policies and vulnerable sector reporting to be signed and submitted by a certain date. *Mandatory for all volunteer roles.
+The Volunteer Manager will send the organizational policies and procedures, health and safety policies and a request to submit the vulnerable sector to the onboarding volunteer who must report back with signed copies of all documents. *Mandatory for all volunteer roles.

 Your training will continue with shadowing and co-facilitating sessions alongside trained volunteers or staff members (Group Facilitators and One-on-One Peer Supporters only).